A common question I hear every now and then is: Can I meditate in bed? The short answer is, yes! You can meditate in bed. In fact, you should.

 The reason I meditate in bed is to increase the quality of my sleep, as well as increase the quality of wakefulness the following morning.

-You will sleep better in the initial deep-sleep phase of the night and increase the amount of REM sleep you get each night as a result of what I will show you in this article.
+You will sleep better in the initial deep-sleep phase of the night and increase the amount of REM sleep you get each night due to what I will show you in this article.

 But to fully appreciate the benefits of meditating in bed and how this works from a neurophysiological perspective, you first need to understand how your physiology regulates the waking and sleeping states.